 Terrestrial hermit crabs will drown in water if left unattended for too long.
 As discussed, land-based hermit crabs don’t breathe underwater.
-A hermit crab can hold its breath for a while, sometimes as long as 30 minutes, but will eventually need to vacate the water.
+A hermit crab can hold its breath for a while, sometimes up to 30 minutes, but it’ll eventually need to vacate the water.

 Minimize the risk of drowning in a hermit crab enclosure by providing simple access in and out of water sources.
 Ramps or a plastic mesh climbing net are recommended.

 The reasons hermit crabs immerse themselves in water include the following:

 - Bathing and removing substrate or fecal waste from their skin.